 Day 1: Arrival to Christchurch + Kaikoura

 After arriving in Christchurch, grab the rental car and let’s hit the road!
 Christchurch may be the largest city in the South Island, but we’re not going to New Zealand for cityscapes.
 Instead, we’re heading north towards Kaikoura.
 It’s a lovely coastal town and an amazing place to spend the first night in New Zealand.
+There’s a beautiful shoreline walk, a resident seal colony and enough goodness for great landscape photos.
+I’m sure you will be exhausted after a long flight, but hopefully, a 3-hour drive will still be manageable (just remember that traffic is left-sided in New Zealand!).

 Day 2: Kaikoura to Takaka